arcana-network/demo-app-template/README.md

   - You'll need latest LTS versions of **`node.js`** and **`npm`** installed in your system for this code to work.
   - You'll need to register and configure your dApp using [Arcana's Developer Dashboard](https://dashboard.beta.arcana.network).
 Configure social authentication mechanism, storage region, storage limits and other settings using the dashboard.
-  - You'll need client ID or other social authentication identifiers for the selected user onboarding mechanisms: Google, Twitter, Twitch, Discord, Reddit, GitHub.
-You'll need to specify the client ID or other identifier created through social authentication provider in [Arcana's Developer Dashboard](https://dashboard.beta.arcana.network)
+You'll need to create Google OAuth and obtain a client ID using Google console.
+This client ID must be specified for social authentication in [Arcana's Developer Dashboard](https://dashboard.beta.arcana.network)

 - Steps: